buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

-We continue to explain `scheduleCycleValid` field, during the scheduling,  When a pod failed at Filter stage, we will set ScheduleCycleValid to false in Post-Filter stage, which means any pod in this bundle shouldn't be scheduled until it is set to "true". the remaining pods should be rejected in pre-filter stage.
+We continue to explain `scheduleCycleValid` field, during the scheduling,  When a pod failed at Filter stage, we will set ScheduleCycleValid to false in Post-Filter stage, which means any pod in this bundle shouldn't be scheduled until it is set to "true". the remaining pods should be rejected in PreFilter stage.
 Only When `scheduleCycle` added by 1, we will reset the `scheduleCycleValid` to true.

 It should be emphasized that `scheduleCycle\scheduleCycleValid\childrenScheduleRoundMap` only work in `strict-mode`.